Filgotinib: Clinical trials

-The efficacy of filgotinib is being studied in a Phase IIb program (DARWIN trial 1, 2) with involvement of 886 rheumatoid arthritis patients and 180 Crohn's disease patients.
+The efficacy of filgotinib was studied from January 2013 to May 2015 in a Phase IIb program (DARWIN trial 1, 2) with involvement of 790 rheumatoid arthritis patients.

 Phase I study

 It was shown in Phase I studies that the pharmacokinetics of filgotinib metabolism is independent of hepatic CYP450 enzymatic degradation.
 The drug metabolism is however mediated by carboxylesterases.
 There is no interference reported with the metabolism of methotrexate nor with any of the investigated transport proteins.

 Phase II study: Proof of concept (2011)

 In November 2011 Galapagos released the results of their Phase II study (identification: NCT01384422, Eudract: 2010-022953-40) in which 36 rheumatoid arthritis patients were treated who showed a suboptimal clinical response to methotrexate treatment.
 Three groups of twelve patients were treated either with 200 mg filgotinib in a single dose, 200 mg divided in two doses or placebo.
 The primary end-point was the ACR20 score, which monitors improvements in the symptomatology of the patient.
 After the scheduled 4 weeks of treatment, 83% of the respondents showed an improved ACR20-score.
 Half of the treated patients showed a complete (or near complete) remission of the disease.
 There were no reports of anemia nor changes in lipidemia.
 The company stated in their press release that filgotinib is the first selective JAK1 inhibitor that shows clinical efficacy.
 As a result of this study, the company stated that "GLPG0634 shows one of the highest initial response rates ever reported for rheumatoid arthritis treatments".